-All of this happens for a simple reason: we knew anonymity in a more simple form centuries ago — starting from the private property of the 17th century, right to privacy of 19th century and later on.
+All of this happens for a simple reason: we knew anonymity in a more simple form centuries ago — starting from the private property of the 17th century, the right to privacy of the 19th century, and later on.
 The US right to privacy was also described as the right to be left alone — it's how we perceive anonymity today in the broad sense.

 Anonymity — a state of being unidentified in any process of possession, transfer, or creation of information.
 The identity can't be disclosed to anyone except the person who owns this identity or represents it.
 That's what distinguishes anonymity from confidentiality.
 But is it this clear?

 Almost always, if we are talking about an ad hoc local law regarding anonymity (and later it will be clear why).
 A specific order can give a hint: there are our interests, the interests of the social group we belong to, and the interests of the government.